HIST – History

 HIST 250 Latin American Civilization (4)

 A survey of Latin American history, culture and politics from 1500 to the present, with a focus on Mexico and Peru – the two most diverse countries in Spanish-speaking America.
-Students read extensively in primary and secondary sources on these two countries, and also conduct research a topic of individual interest in Latin America.
+Students read extensively in primary and secondary sources on these two countries, and conduct research on a topic of individual interest in Latin America.
 (HP, WRT, GPC)

 HIST 280 Modern African Civilization (4)